vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 uninterrupted.
 In contrast, in Berkeley, I might have to pause for anywhere from a few seconds to a minute in light of vehiclular traffic conditions.

+## 2024-02-26: strength exercises resumed (in India)

+On 2024-02-26, I resumed strength exercises in India, including weights and pushups.